 And, with more than 150 different clubs and organizations on campus, you’re never bored here.
 I found it really easy to find a group and an activity that I clicked with.
 It’s always a good feeling to be a part of something, and that definitely helped me adjust.

-What do you think UNH ’s greatest feature is?
+What do you think the University of New Haven greatest feature is?

-I think that the greatest feature that UNH has is how focused everyone is on the success of the students.
+I think that the greatest feature that the University of New Haven has is how focused everyone is on the success of the students.
 The faculty and advisors within the College of Business are all extremely dedicated to helping their students.

 Before I even moved onto campus, my advisor was sending us emails welcoming the incoming class to the program and sending us job and internship opportunities!
 From the second you are enrolled in the program, the faculty is behind you one hundred and ten percent.
 In addition to interacting with my own advisors, I also had the opportunity to work with faculty in every department within the College of Business during Summer Orientation.

-I have found that every staff member here at UNH is a dedicated mentor within his or her field.
+I have found that every staff member here at the University of New Haven is a dedicated mentor within his or her field.
 They are also easy to talk to and relate to.
 You aren’t just a number in a classroom at this school.
 You’re a face and a name, and your professors and advisors take the time to get to know you as an individual.
 All the professors offer office hours during the week and make it very easy to contact them.